 Community Health Worker, Continuing Education Workforce Certificate

 Community health workers assist members of the community to maneuver through the health and human services system.
 Topics in this course series include: advocacy and community capacity building skills, effective oral and written communication skills, cultural competency/anti-oppressive practice, knowledge of local resources and system navigation, care coordination support skills, teaching skills to promote healthy behavior change, outreach methods and strategies, and understanding of public health concepts and health literacy.
-This program is pending state certification.
-Once it is accredited, successful completion of this program will prepare the student for certification as a CHW in the state of Maryland.
+This program is accredited by the Maryland Department of Health (Accreditation Number: 009-2021-G).
+Upon successful completion, students are eligible to apply for CHW certification from the Maryland Department of Health.
+Additional information on the Maryland CHW certification process is available on the Maryland Department of Health website.

 At the completion of this Continuing Education Workforce Certificate, students will be able to: